The Document Foundation releases LibreOffice 7.5.4 Community

 • The presenter console can also run as a normal window instead of fullscreen

-A video summarizing the top new features in LibreOffice 7.5 Community is available on YouTube and PeerTube.
-A description of all new features is available in the Release Notes.
+A description of all new features in the LibreOffice 7.5 family is available in the Release Notes.

 Products based on LibreOffice Technology are available for major desktop operating systems (Windows, macOS, Linux and Chrome OS), for mobile platforms (Android and iOS), and for the cloud.

-LibreOffice users, free software advocates and community members can support The Document Foundation with a donation at www.libreoffice.org/donate.
+LibreOffice users, free software advocates and community members can support The Document Foundation with a donation.

-Berlin, January 26, 2023 – The Document Foundation announces the release of LibreOffice 7.4.5 Community, a maintenance release which solves a crash affecting a large number of users.
-The new release is immediately available from https://www.libreoffice.org/download/ for Windows (Intel and ARM processors), macOS (Apple and Intel processors), and Linux.
+Berlin, March 9, 2023 – The Document Foundation announces the release of LibreOffice 7.4.6 Community, the sixth minor release of the LibreOffice 7.4 family.
+The new release is immediately available from https://www.libreoffice.org/download/ for Windows (Intel and Arm processors), macOS (Apple and Intel processors), and Linux.

 LibreOffice offers the highest level of compatibility in the office suite market segment, with native support for the OpenDocument Format (ODF) – beating proprietary formats for security and robustness – to superior support for MS Office files, to filters for a large number of legacy document formats, to return ownership and control to users.